How much does probate cost?

 We do not believe that the legal costs of a probate solicitor should be a source of uncertainty, especially when managing someone’s estate after they’ve died.
 Being an executor or a personal representative of an estate can be a stressful and complex process, especially if you are dealing with grief.
 There are many unknowns that you may face but we do not believe that your legal costs should be one of them.
+(Where VAT is stated to be payable this is currently at a rate of 20%)

 It is difficult to estimate a likely fee before we know anything about the nature and complexity of a particular estate.